 Defining Database Objects

-This section covers data definition language (DDL) in Greenplum Database and how to create and manage database objects.
+This chapter covers data definition language (DDL) in Greenplum Database and how to create and manage database objects.

 Creating and Managing Databases

 A Greenplum Database system is a single instance of Greenplum Database.
 There can be several separate Greenplum Database systems installed, but usually just one is selected by environment variable settings.
 See your Greenplum administrator for details.